A deterministic Kaczmarz algorithm for solving linear systems

-One way to overcome this difficulty is to introduce randomness into the Kaczmarz method.
-In 2009, Strohmer and Vershynin \cite{strohmer2009randomized} first introduced a randomized version of the Kaczmarz method, in which $\alpha = 1$ and $i_k$ is chosen according to the probability distribution ${\rm Prod}(j) = \|A^T_j\|^2/\|A\|_F^2$ for $j\in\{1,2,\ldots,m\}$.
-They gave a tight estimate on the rate of convergence.
-The expected convergence rate quadratically depends on the scaled condition number $\kappa_s=\|A\|_F \|A^+\|$ of $A$, where $\|\cdot\|_F$ is the Frobenius norm, $\|\cdot\|$ is the operator norm, $A^+$ is the pseudoinverse of $A$.
-They also provided evidence that in some cases, this randomized Kaczmarz method is more efficient than the conjugate gradient method, the most popular algorithm for solving large linear systems.
-Later in 2015, Gower and Richt{\'a}rik \cite{gower2015randomized} developed a versatile randomized iterative method for solving linear equations.
-It includes the randomized Kaczmarz algorithm of Strohmer and Vershynin as a special case.
-It also includes randomized coordinate descent, randomized Gaussian descent and block versions of these methods and many other iterative methods.
+A popular way to resolve this is to introduce randomness into the Kaczmarz method.
+In 2009, Strohmer and Vershynin \cite{strohmer2009randomized} first introduced a randomized version of the Kaczmarz method, in which $\alpha_k = 1$ and $i_k$ is chosen according to the probability distribution that ${\rm Prob}(j) = \|A_j\|^2/\|A\|_F^2$ for $j\in\{1,2,\ldots,m\}$.
+They gave a tight estimate of the convergence rate (i.e., \cs{the number of iterations}).
+The expected \cs{number of iterations} quadratically depends on the scaled condition number of $A$.
+They also provided evidence that, in some cases, their randomized Kaczmarz method is more efficient than the conjugate gradient method, the most popular algorithm for solving large linear systems.
+Later in 2015, Gower and Richt{\'a}rik \cite{gower2015randomized} developed a versatile randomized iterative method for solving linear equations. \cs{It includes Strohmer and Vershynin's algorithm as a special case.}